mbierman/FWalive/README.md

 # Notes
 - This requires an IFTTT account to work.
+- Firewalla has some of this kind of functionality built in.
+But I wanted faster notifications and to be able to define how I got notified (email, slack, notification, etc.)

 # Installation
 To install:
 1. Create a Google Spreadsheet [like this](https://docs.google.com/spreadsheets/d/1-31nv9rvPw_RRu9565bGzuondch9V0y8jQglDQo21uM/edit?usp=sharing)
 <img width="699" alt="image" src="https://user-images.githubusercontent.com/1205471/210029758-6edacdee-c632-497a-8acc-0cdccd2aee48.png">
-You can copy mine if you wish.
+You can copy mine, if you wish.

 2. Go to [IFTTT.com](https://IFTTT.com) and create an applet as shown below.
 <img width="828" alt="image" src="https://user-images.githubusercontent.com/1205471/210029514-f6eea947-b819-41a5-8d30-ff53eb90f331.png">